 America’s Dizzy Dean

 No one seemed to know whether his real name was Jerome Herman Dean or Jay Hanna Dean, but it didn’t matter.
-Generations loved him as Ol’ Diz, a baseball great inspiring headlines in the 1934 World Series by breaking up a double play with his forehead.
+Generations loved him as Ol’ Diz, the Cardinals’ baseball great inspiring headlines in the 1934 World Series by breaking up a double play with his forehead.
 “X-rays Of Dean’s Head Show Nothing!” a paper said after the shortstop’s throw knocked Diz out.

-In America’s Dizzy Dean (Bethany Press, 1978, 192 pages, $9.95), Curt Smith etches the man who helped make “The Gas House Gang” a household word.
-Ol’ Diz was unorthodox, to say the least.
+In America’s Dizzy Dean (Bethany Press, 1978, 192 pages), Curt Smith etches the man who became, like his “Gas House Gang,” an institution.
 Once, having bet that he could strike out Vince DiMaggio four straight times, Dean yelled to his catcher to drop DiMag’s ninth-inning pop foul.
-When the St. Louis catcher complied, Diz took the mound to strike out Vince — for the fourth straight time.
+After he complied, Diz took the mound to strike Vince out—his fourth at-bat in a row.